Black Creek Canal virus

-Black Creek Canal orthohantavirus (BCCV) is a single-stranded, negative sense RNA virus species of New World Orthohantavirus.
-It was first isolated in cotton rats (Sigmodon hispidus) found in the Black Creek Canal area of Dade County, Florida in 1995.
+Black Creek Canal virus (BCCV) is a single-stranded, negative sense RNA virus species of New World Orthohantavirus.
+It was first isolated in cotton rats (Sigmodon hispidus) found in the Black Creek Canal area of Dade County, Florida, in 1995.
 The discovery followed from an isolated case of Hantavirus pulmonary syndrome diagnosed in a Dade County resident.

 Natural reservoir

 While several species are responsible for Hantavirus hemorrhagic fever syndrome (HFS) and Hantavirus pulmonary syndrome (HPS), each species of hantavirus is unique to a single reservoir.
 This makes host evolution and geography important factors in understanding transmission and prevention of spread of disease to humans.

 Transmission

 BCCV, like other species of hantavirus, is transmitted via droplet respiration when rodent excreta becomes aerosolized.
 The greater the concentration of rodent excreta, as occurs in seasonal use structures such as sheds, vacation cabins, and camp grounds, the greater the likelihood of transmission and infection.

 The Dade County patient is thought to have contracted the previously undocumented BCCV in the seven weeks prior to his hospitalization.
 The 33-year-old man resided in a semirural area of southern Dade County.
 The residence was surrounded by grassy fields observed to have active rodent populations of several species.
 The patient reported observing rodents in both his home and the fields immediately surrounding the residence.